Albert Camus: Absurdism

 Camus follows Sartre's definition of the Absurd: "That which is meaningless.
 Thus man's existence is absurd because his contingency finds no external justification".
-The Absurd is created because man, who is placed in an unintelligent universe, realises that human values are not founded on a solid external component; or as Camus himself explains, the Absurd is the result of the "confrontation between human need and the unreasonable silence of the world."
+The Absurd is created because man, who is placed in an unintelligent universe, realises that human values are not founded on a solid external component; as Camus himself explains, the Absurd is the result of the "confrontation between human need and the unreasonable silence of the world".
 Even though absurdity is inescapable, Camus does not drift towards nihilism.
 But the realization of absurdity leads to the question: Why should someone continue to live?
 Suicide is an option that Camus firmly dismisses as the renunciation of human values and freedom.
 Rather, he proposes we accept that absurdity is a part of our lives and live with it.

-The turning point in Camus's attitude to the Absurd occurs in a collection of four letters to an anonymous German friend, written between July 1943 and July 1944.
-The first was published in the Revue Libre in 1943, the second in the Cahiers de Libération in 1944, and the third in the newspaper Libertés, in 1945.
-The four letters were published as Lettres à un ami allemand (Letters to a German Friend) in 1945, and were included in the collection Resistance, Rebellion, and Death.

 Camus regretted the continued reference to himself as a "philosopher of the absurd".
-He showed less interest in the Absurd shortly after publishing Le Mythe de Sisyphe.
+He showed less interest in the Absurd shortly after publishing The Myth of Sisyphus.
 To distinguish his ideas, scholars sometimes refer to the Paradox of the Absurd, when referring to "Camus's Absurd".